Die Mauer muss weg

 • 9.
 November • 1961 - 1989

-On the night of November 9, the Wall built by the Deutsche Demokratische Republik (DDR) to protect the border that divided the East from the West fell after 28 years, not only in Berlin but throughout Germany, which has been divided into two blocks after the end of the Second World War.
+On the night of November 9, the Wall built by the Deutsche Demokratische Republik (DDR-GDR) to protect the border that divided the East from the West fell after 28 years, not only in Berlin but throughout Germany, which has been divided into two blocks after the end of the Second World War.
+Between 1961 and 1989, at least 140 people were killed or died at the Wall in connection with the GDR border regime.

 [The actual postwar border line which divided Berlin in four sectors is painted across the Potsdamerstraße by order of the British occupation authorities in August 1948 before the infamous Mauer was built in 1961 by East Germany authorities.
 This action follows incidents in which the Soviet-controlled German police made illegal entries into the Western Zone, in their raids against Black Market activities.]